 (also Cedar Blue) One of the more collectible high-cachet colors used for the Vacumatic-filling version of the Parker “51”; shown below.
 The color initially appeared in Parker advertising as Blue Cedar; some later advertising shows it as Cedar Blue.
 Blue Cedar seems to have been particularly subject to color variation between manufacturing lots; some pens have a noticeable greenish cast while others are distinctly blue.
 See also Buckskin Beige, Nassau Green, Yellowstone.

 A trademarked identification device applied to certain Parker pens from 1939 to 1948.
-The Blue Diamond was initially applied to pens priced at $8.75 or higher; it indicated a lifetime warranty until the U.S. Federal Trade Commission prohibited the offering of a warranty if a fee was charged unless the fee was described in type the same size as, and in close proximity to, the warranty statement itself.
+The Blue Diamond was initially applied to pens priced at $8.75 or higher; it indicated a lifetime warranty until the U.S. Federal Trade Commission prohibited the offering of a warranty if a fee was charged unless the fee was described in type the same size as the warranty statement itself and in close proximity to it.
 On pocket pens, the Blue Diamond is located on the shoulder of the clip, near the end attached to the cap; on desk pens, it is on the barrel or on the band encircling the barrel (shown here on a 1941 Striped Duofold desk pen).

 |blue-green ripple||See ripple.|

 The model name that L. E. Waterman assigned in 1939 to its Type 2 Ink-Vue pen, Model 511 (shown below, a 511G), and an identically styled lever-filler, Model 513.
 The design featured a body pattern with a pearlescent ground divided by longitudinal pinstripes of white; the pinstripes are bordered by narrower stripes of an intermittent dark blue, giving the pattern its name.
 See also Ink-Vue.

 (Peter Bock AG) A nib manufacturer located in Heidelberg, Germany; founded in 1939 by Peter Bock.
 The company, managed as of this writing by Wolfgang Bock, also produces feeds and threaded housings to create complete screw-in nib units with both gold and steel nibs.
 The Bock logo, seen below as copied from a nib, is a leaping buck antelope on a mountain background, within a circle.
 See also JoWo, Schmidt.

 |body||The main portion of the pen; everything except the cap.
 Sometimes mistakenly called the barrel.
 See also barrel.|